 Sandra Grossman is a founding partner of Grossman Young & Hammond, a full-service immigration and international human rights law firm in Maryland.
 She is a skilled practitioner with nearly two decades of experience in a broad range of immigration matters.
 She has earned her reputation as a pragmatic and creative lawyer, who gets the job done even in the most complex of cases.

 Sandra has developed a unique practice representing and supporting clients before INTERPOL.
-In 2019, Sandra testified before a bi-partisan Congressional committee (the “Helsinki Commission”) as a national authority on how to curb abuse of INTERPOL by autocratic nations.
+In 2019 and 2024, Sandra testified before a bi-partisan Congressional committee (the “Helsinki Commission”) as a national authority on how to curb abuse of INTERPOL by autocratic nations.
 She also has significant expertise in representing clients before the U.S. consulates worldwide, both in immigrant and non-immigrant visa applications, administrative processing, and waivers of inadmissibility.

 Sandra is actively involved in litigation, successfully advocating for individuals before the immigration courts, the Board of Immigration Appeals, and in Federal District Courts.
 She also represents clients in deportation defense, detention and bond issues, the immigration consequences of criminal convictions, requests under the Freedom of Information Act (FOIA), asylum, and adjustment of status and naturalization applications, among other matters.